- About Digital Windham

 Welcome to Digital Windham!

 Digital Windham is the brainchild of Drs.
 Anna Kirchmann and Jamel Ostwald, both professors of History at Eastern Connecticut State University; it has been made possible by an anonymous donor and by support from the Eastern community.
 This ongoing project gives students hands-on practice in researching, writing, and creating digital resources for local history.
-Different students and classes will contribute specific materials to the larger project, and receive practical experience in historical research, and using digital tools for public history.
+Different students and classes contribute specific materials to the larger project, and receive practical experience in historical research, and using digital tools for public history - see Contributors for an overview by semester, and the individual exhibits and items for individual attribution.
 We also hope that the site will be of interest to the members of the general public, not only for its historical narratives, but for the information on the town itself.

 Digital Windham's exhibits and item collection rely upon the many resources available on the history of the town.
 These sources include digital (and digitizible) artifacts donated by the public, publications available online and in various libraries, and especially the town's rich archival and reference documents available in Eastern's Center for Connecticut Studies, held on the 4th floor of Eastern's J. Eugene Smith Library.

-If you are interested in contributing to the project, you can contact either Dr. Kirchmann or Dr. Ostwald.
+If you are interested in contributing to the project, you can contact Dr. Ostwald.

 We want to acknowledge that the Windham and Willimantic area of eastern Connecticut is located on the traditional land of Nipmucs and Mohegans, the Native people who stewarded it for generations.
 We remember their connection to this region and respect their history.